 There are numerous solutions to the “iTunes not connecting to iPhone” issue.
 Now, let’s look at all of the solutions to the iTunes Could Not Connect to This iPhone on Mac Computer.

-If you have a Mac, launch the App Store and navigate to the Updates section at the top of the screen.
+Launch the App Store and navigate to the Updates section at the top of the screen.
 If an iTunes update is available, click the Update button to the right of it.
 You won’t see the Update button if your iTunes is up to date.

 Computers using older versions of software may have small glitches and issues from time to time.
 Updating the most recent version of your computer’s software is a quick way to try to resolve the issue.